 - Extended sub bass response

 - Worse adaptiveness than some of its rivals

-While there are a few metal parts, most build is plastic, but solid, reassuring plastic.
-The materials used in most recent over and on ear studio headphones, including K371 are way more nice to touch and more premium feeling than say Audio-Technica ATH-M50x or Beyerdynamic DT 770 Pro, which seem to be more concerned by function alone.
+While there are a few metal parts, most of the build is plastic, but solid, reassuring plastic.
+The materials used in most recent over and on-ear studio headphones, including K371, are way nicer to touch and more premium-feeling than say Audio-Technica ATH-M50x or Beyerdynamic DT 770 Pro, which seem to be more concerned by function alone.
 The padding-less silicone headband cushion is another trend that’s on the rise with newer models.
-The outside of the headband is wrapped in really nice faux-leather.
+The outside of the headband is wrapped in really nice faux leather.
 That paired with the gentle and soft ear pads gives some weight to the “Luxurious feel and AKG performance” slogan.
 For this price segment, they do feel luxurious.

 With the cable detached, K371 can be neatly folded to save some space in your backpack.
 A waterproof carrying pouch is also included.
 They’re very portable for their size.

 A short segment of the wire that connects both ear cups is exposed which is not ideal as it makes it vulnerable, however, of all the headphone designs that opt for the external wire routing, K371 provides perhaps the most protection for the wire by routing it in between the metal ear cup holders.